 Improved SAQ data and supplier engagement

 According to Melinda So, Molson Coors’ Procurement COE Manager for Supplier Diversity and Responsible Sourcing, Sedex’s Management Controls Score became the best way for them to view and share sustainability performance and help improve business practices.
-They also expanded their area of focus by going from a small number of questions to focusing on all five areas of risk from the SAQ data they receive back from their suppliers.
+They also expanded their area of focus by going from a small number of questions to focusing on all areas of risk from the SAQ data they receive back from their suppliers.

 When they share information from the Management Controls Score with their suppliers, they analyze the areas with the lowest scores so that their suppliers can learn how to improve their overall business practices and achieve a higher score in those areas.
 Providing consistent scores with actionable information is a huge driver for their program.